HarryDaWin/IRCProj/README.md

 - `server.py`: Contains the server code for managing clients and channels.
 - `client.py`: Contains the client code for interacting with the server.
-- [Additional files, if any].

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any changes.

-## License

-This project is licensed under the [License Name] - see the [LICENSE](LICENSE) file for details.